polydbms/pg_sheet_fdw/README.md

-## Postgres Foreign Data Wrapper for the super fast Sheet Reader!
+## Postgres Foreign Data Wrapper for SheetReader!

-have fun!
+This Foreign Data Wrapper gives Postgresql access to SheetReader, which is a fast Excel sheet reader.
+For the used Postgresql version, take a look at the XDB Postgresql Docker Image.